dyninst/dyninst/docs/patchAPI/public/PatchModifier.h.rst

       Set the target of the existing edge, ``edge``, to ``target``.

+      If target is ``NULL``, user is requesting a redirect to the sink block.

   .. cpp:function:: static PatchBlock* split(PatchBlock* b, Address addr, bool trust = false, Address newlast = (Address)-1)

       Splits the block ``b``, creating a new block starting at ``addr``.